How to split ownership of a home

 Fairness

-Co-buyers often seek ownership stakes that are “fair.”
+Co-owners often seek ownership stakes that are “fair.”
 But the notion of fairness is far from universal.
 It varies from person to person and shifts from one context to another.
 In terms of co-ownership, let’s think of it as a function of:

 1. Objective factors, such as individual contributions